 Wärtsilä has clearly defined responsibilities, which are supported by necessary instructions and training.
 This training covers, for example, the Code of Conduct, anti-corruption, as well as environmental and occupational health and safety issues.
 Wärtsilä monitors its sustainability performance by utilising the information provided by various sustainability tools and activities, such as internal audits and compliance processes.

 Internal control within Wärtsilä is designed to support the company in achieving its targets.
 The risks related to the achievement of targets need to be identified and evaluated in order for them to be managed.
 Thus, the identification and assessment of risks is a pre-requisite for internal control within Wärtsilä.
-Wärtsilä's internal control mechanisms and procedures provide management assurance that the risk management actions are carried out as planned.
+Wärtsilä's internal control mechanisms and procedures provide management assurance that risk management actions are carried out as planned.

 Wärtsilä has defined and implemented entity level and process level control activities, as well as information system controls.
 Control activities at different levels are needed to directly mitigate risks at the respective levels.
 Wärtsilä's risk management processes consist of Group-wide risk assessment and management processes, as well as project-specific risk assessments and project risk management.
 The Group-wide risk assessment process results in the creation of action plans for the identified and prioritised risks.